azavea/temperate/README.md

 Note: Sometimes the script's geocoder fails, in which case you have to run the script several times if you want all the data (~3.1k actions).
 Re-running the script does not overwrite data.

 #### Export data from source
-It is easier to download the data from s3 (see above).
-Nevertheless, if you must recreate the CSVs:
+It is easier to download the data using the above script.
+If you want to update the data on S3, you must recreate the CSVs:
 - Export [the original spreadsheet](https://docs.google.com/spreadsheets/d/1ryNBsNDQ7Nc7mIpIZl0PLbT4kLzMd3yKW6LFz3xsYAI/edit?usp=sharing) as an excel spreadsheet
 - Open the above in a spreadsheet program (i.e. Excel, LibreOffice)
 - Move each the "Cities" and "Strategies with weather events" tabs to their own sheet
 - Save each sheet in CSV format
+- Update the CSVs on S3, located in the `s3://azavea-climate-sandbox` folder as `missy_cities.csv` and `missy_strategies_with_weather_events.csv`.

 ### Using Docker in the VM